byte5

 Prepare, don't rush#

-One detail mattered to us: posts with a publish date in the future do not appear in the overview — yet the detail page is already reachable by link.
+Posts with a publish date in the future do not appear in the overview.
+The detail page is already reachable by link, though.
 So posts can be prepared calmly and go live automatically once their date arrives.

 export const revalidate = 600;